jsdelivrbot/ghe-features/README.md

 ## Features List

+Roll up [New Features][blog] at The GitHub Blog for GitHub and GitHub Enterprise.

 | Feature Name | GitHub | GitHub Enterprise |
 | :-: | :-: | :-: |
 | [Mobile Search][1924] | 2014-12-17 | Not yet |